Cosmological phase transitions: from perturbative particle physics to gravitational waves: Thermal parameters characterizing first-order phase transitions

 Several studies have been performed in the ultra-relativistic limit to understand whether bubble walls can run away.
 That is, whether bubble walls accelerate continuously up to the time of collision, rather than reaching a terminal velocity.
 In fact, there is no steady state if bubble walls run away.
 In the ultra-relativistic limit, particle interactions within the bubble wall are negligible and the distribution functions remain unchanged when crossing the bubble wall \cite{Bodeker:2009qy}. \footnote{\Refcite{BarrosoMancha:2020fay} refer to the limit in which the bubble wall passes by faster than the thermalization timescale as the ballistic limit.
 The ballistic approximation similarly neglects the collision term in \cref{eq:Boltzmann}.
 Local thermal equilibrium is not a reasonable assumption in this limit.} Thus, we can consider the friction coming from particles changing mass in equilibrium.
-The leading-order (LO) friction is given by \cite{Bodeker:2009qy, Gouttenoire:2021kjv}
+The leading-order (LO) friction is given by \cite{Bodeker:2009qy, Gouttenoire:2021kjv} \footnote{\Refcite{GarciaGarcia:2022yqb} find additional $\gamma$-dependent contributions to the friction at leading order from gauge bosons (e.g.~dark photons) that change mass across the bubble wall and are massive on both sides of the bubble wall.}

 where $g_j$ is the number of degrees of freedom and $\Delta k_j^{\text{LO}} \simeq \Delta m_j^2 / 2E_j$ is the change in momentum in the ultra-relativistic limit $E_j \gg \Delta m_j$.
 The friction can be calculated analytically in this limit, and is approximately given by